steve-ad-s/crypto-dictionary/candlesticks/ThreeWhiteSoldiers.md

 ![[Figure 3.28 - Three White Soldiers.png]]

-The Three White Soldiers is a powerful three-candle bullish reversal pattern.
-It is considered one of the strongest and most reliable signals of a potential bottom and the start of a new uptrend.
+The Three White Soldiers is a powerful three-candle bullish reversal pattern that appears at the bottom of a downtrend.
+It signals a strong and sustained shift in momentum from sellers to buyers.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Triple-Candle Bullish Reversal

 ## Logical Behavior